-- · increases in market share - improvement in product quality measured by warranty claims - · development of diversity of business strategies - planning to include the development of an annual management plan, a strategic plan, and a succession plan
+- increases in market share - · improvement in product quality measured by warranty claims - development of diversity of business strategies

 The Committee viewed these strategic factors as the most critical elements, in addition to the financial metrics used under the plan, to measure the success of the Company.
+In October 2015, based upon the achievement of these factors, the Committee determined to modify amounts payable pursuant to net income and ROIC factors by a positive 17.2%.